-NGMC also has a cancer patient navigation program.
+NGMC also has a patient navigation program.
 This program provides cancer patients with guidance throughout their cancer journey, and they are seen as a "living resource directory" for patients.
+Services include: providing emotional support, helping patients understand their diagnoses, communicating with healthcare staff and providers, addressing logistical issues such as transportation needs and helping patients understand medical terms and treatment options.
 The Cancer Center offers the community two patient navigators as part of a comprehensive Patient Navigation program: one is an RN who is a certified breast health navigator who works exclusively with breast cancer patients; and the second is an American Cancer Society patient resource navigator who assists all cancer patients and is bilingual.